 - a.
-The maximum variable remuneration (both short-term and long-term and including awards for exceptional performance) exceeds 300% of the base salary. - b.
-In special circumstances where the base salary is lower than the comparison with the MSCI country and/or sector and performance conditions are very stretching, PROXINVEST could then accept that the LTIP be up to 300% (from 150%) of the base salary (while the annual bonus should not exceed in any case 150% of the base salary), i.e. the total variable remuneration should never exceed 450% of the base salary. - c.
-Variable remuneration includes matching shares awarded at a ratio equal to or greater than 1-for-1 and do not include performance conditions. - d.
-Variable compensation is awarded through the creation of a new class of shares without an adequate justification. - e.
-Variable remuneration plans are linked to the dividend, and the company does not disclose a coherent dividend policy that is aligned with underlying performance, and/or the dividend is not deemed to be in the best interest of the company (e.g. PROXINVEST opposed the dividend).
+Variable remuneration should at least include one ESG-related performance condition.4 - b.
+The maximum variable remuneration (both short-term and long-term and including awards for exceptional performance) exceeds 300% of the base salary.

+Exception: In special circumstances where the base salary is lower than the comparison with the MSCI country and/or sector and performance conditions are very stretching, PROXINVEST could then accept that the LTIP be up to 300% (from 150%) of the base salary (while the annual bonus should not exceed in any case 150% of the base salary), i.e. the total variable remuneration should never exceed 450% of the base salary.

+c.
+Variable remuneration includes matching shares awarded at a ratio equal to or greater than 1-for-1 and do not include performance conditions.